Pinterest Analytics: 4 Important Metrics To Track Every Month

 This is what I’m here to talk about today, tracking the right Pinterest metrics so you can have a high-level understanding of how you are performing each and every month.

-Here are 5 Pinterest Analytics and Google Metrics To Review Every Month
+4 Pinterest Analytics and Google Metrics To Review Every Month

 In order to see how Pinterest is fully performing, you will need to look at data from Pinterest Analytics and Google Analytics.

-Sessions (Google Analytics)
+1. Sessions (Google Analytics)

 As defined by Google, “A session is a group of user interactions with your website that take place within a given time frame.
-For example a single session can contain multiple page views, events, social interactions, and ecommerce transactions.”
+For example, a single session can contain multiple page views, events, social interactions, and ecommerce transactions.”

 - A session expires with 30 minutes of inactivity